 When most people think about investing in real estate to build wealth, they consider the opportunities to invest in residential properties.
-However, investing in commercial real estate is an avenue worth considering as well.
+However, commercial real estate investing is an avenue worth considering as well.

-This option is not for the faint of heart, because the success (or lack of) of the business operating in the property factors into the success of your investment.
+This option is not for the faint of heart, however.
+The success (or lack of) for the business operating in your commercial property factors into the success of your investment.

 A real estate investment trust, known as a REIT, is similar to a mutual fund, only the investments are real estate properties as opposed to shares of stock in businesses.